 Skribent was a sub-brand of the Chr.
 Olsen factory, better known for the Penol and Parker pens in Denmark.
-The origins of the name “Skribent” are debated, although it is likely that it is derived from the word “skribe” which is Danish for “to write” and the name Bent Olsen, son of Christian Olsen, and head of the Penol brand from the 1930’s.
+The origins of the name “Skribent” are debated, although it is likely that it is derived from Danish “at skrive” – “to write”, and the name Bent Olsen, son of Christian Olsen, and head of the Penol brand from the 1930’s.
+However, it could simply be a double-reference, since a “skribent” is a person who contributes regularly to a newspaper or magazine. (thanks to Knud Olav Jensen for pointing this out – and my original error.
+See the comments below…)

 This pen has a gold nib with the “Parlament” name – another sub-brand of Olsen’s.
 As can be seen in the photo below, the pressure bar was also customised for the company.